By Anna Gay on | No Comments

-When you look at the screen on top of your camera, or, when you look through your viewfinder at the bottom row of settings, you will see the above icon – it is a row of dots, with a needle in the center.
+When you look at the screen on top of your camera, or, when you look through the viewfinder at the bottom row of settings, you will see the metering icon (like in the image below) – it is a row of dots, with a needle in the center.

-To properly expose your subject, point the camera at your subject, and press the shutter half-way down.
+To properly expose your subject in this situation, point the camera at your subject, and press the shutter half-way down.
 Then, adjust your shutter speed and/or aperture until the line matches up with the center needle.
 If your subject is backlit, you will need a slower shutter speed, and a wider aperture to properly exposure your subject.

-In this case, you would need to spot-meter the brightest spot in light behind your subject.
+In this case, you would need to spot meter the brightest spot in light behind your subject.
 That way, the bright light is properly exposed and your subject is in silhouette.

-This is why I like spot-metering in Manual mode, because I can meter, plug in the shutter speed and aperture to get the correct values, recompose, and shoot, without worrying about my camera automatically changing the values in order to correctly expose for what the camera “thinks” my shot should look like!
+This is why I like to spot meter in Manual mode, because I can meter, plug in the shutter speed and aperture to get the correct values, recompose, and shoot, without worrying about my camera automatically changing the values in order to correctly expose for what the camera “thinks” my shot should look like!

-Many DSLRs will allow you to spot-meter with a focal point that falls outside the center of the frame, while other DSLRs will only allow you to Spot-meter in the center.
-This varies from camera to camera, so consult your camera’s manual to see what type of Spot-metering system your camera has.
+Many DSLRs will allow you to spot meter with a focal point that falls outside the center of the frame, while other DSLRs will only allow you to spot meter in the center.
+This varies from camera to camera, so consult your camera’s manual to see what type of spot metering system your camera has.